-This has been facilitated – or, as it turns out, supercharged – by using Slack, a team communication platform, to create external channels where users can hang out, talk, and discuss features or challenges.
-We’ve also added users to our GitHub repository so that everyone can create, view, and comment on specific issues and see progress.
+This was facilitated — or, as it turns out, supercharged — by using Slack to create external channels where users can hang out, talk, and discuss features or challenges.
+So, how did early user involvement helped?

 Reading this email, we realized that if we implemented the previous user’s suggestion to enable selective comparisons, we’d be improving another aspect of the application at the same time: not only would the comparisons be quicker, but with fewer items being compared, there’d be less noise on the results page, allowing users to find what they wanted more easily – a win-win situation.